rblopes/fire-arrow/README.md

 # Fire Arrow [![Made with Godot 4.0][badge]][godot]

-A cross-platform, simple item and hint display tracker for OoTR, humbly made with Godot Engine.
+A simple item and hint display tracker for OoTR, humbly made with Godot Engine.

-> **Note**: This is a proof-of-concept, at its early stages of development.
+Available for Windows and Linux.

-> While I tried my best to make it work without issues, it might still contain
+> **Note**: While I tried my best to make this app bug-free, it might still
-> some unexpected bugs, **use it at your on risk**!
+> contain some. **Using this tracker for races is not recommended yet.** Please
+> familiarize yourself with the tracker and test it carefully.
+If you happen to
+> find any bugs, I kindly ask you to file an issue report as soon as possible.

 ## What is it?